 Starting our virtual morning on Tuesday at the Presentation Summit was Nancy Duarte who was present with a cool videotaped message that introduced the keynote speaker of the day, Garr Reynolds.
-Nancy spoke highly of Garr as an amazing, honest person who has inspired her.
+Nancy spoke highly of Garr as an “amazing, honest person who has inspired her.”

 Garr, who spoke virtually from Osaka, Japan was awake late at night to coincide with the time difference with Austin, USA.
 He began his talk with pictures that showed views from his bedroom window during his childhood spent in west coast USA.
-He joked that he could probably see across the ocean to Japan, his future home country -- even then!
+He joked that he could probably see across the ocean to Japan, his future home country–even then!

-Garr mentioned that PowerPoint or Keynote are just presentation tools, and presenting as an art is a much older form.
+Garr mentioned that PowerPoint and Keynote are just presentation tools, and presenting as an art is a much older form.
 He then talked about Kamishibai, a storytelling art form from Japan that uses changing pictures, a technique akin to today’s slides.

 Garr spoke about a red Mt.
 Fuji, tsunamis, and earthquakes, mainly about the recent natural calamity in Japan where 25,000 people lost their lives.
 He mentioned how displaced people in Japan were rehabilitated.
 He spoke how there was almost no panic, and no looting during this disaster, and how everything was so civilized, a reflection of Japanese culture.

 No wonder, Japan has touched Garr’s life in so many ways.
 He is inspired by Japan every day, and this, in turn, has ushered change.